GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

 To use the Language Understanding service, you need two kinds of resource:

-- An *authoring* resource: used to define, train, and test the language model.
+- An *authoring* resource: used to define, train, and test the language understanding app.
 This must be a **Language Understanding - Authoring** resource in your Azure subscription.
-- A *prediction* resource: used to publish model and handle requests from client applications that use it.
+- A *prediction* resource: used to publish your language understanding app and handle requests from client applications that use it.
 This can be either a **Language Understanding** or **Cognitive Services** resource in your Azure subscription.

      > **Important**: Authoring resources must be created in one of three *regions* (Europe, Australia, or US).
-Models created in European or Australian authoring resources can only be deployed to prediction resources in Europe or Australia respectively; models created in US authoring resources can be deployed to prediction resources in any Azure location other than Europe and Australia.
+Language Understanding apps created in European or Australian authoring resources can only be deployed to prediction resources in Europe or Australia respectively; models created in US authoring resources can be deployed to prediction resources in any Azure location other than Europe and Australia.
 See the [authoring and publishing regions documentation](https://docs.microsoft.com/azure/cognitive-services/luis/luis-reference-regions) for details about matching authoring and prediction locations.

 1. Open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *language understanding*, and create a **Language Understanding** resource with the following settings: